 At Navis Health, we treat alcohol and a variety of drugs in a safe and medically supported manner.
-We believe in treating the whole person, so we will address co-occurring mental health disorders and trauma in addition to the addiction.
-Our detox programs are especially tailored for adults and their families to help everyone get to a healthier place.
+We believe in treating the whole person, so we also address co-occurring mental health disorders and trauma in addition to the addiction.
+Our gender specific detox & residential programs are tailored for adults and their families to help everyone get to a healthier place.

-Our highly trained team are experts in implementing appropriate medical protocols for a variety of substances as well as alcohol.
+Our highly trained medical team are experts in implementing appropriate medical protocols for a variety of substances.
 After a proper medical assessment upon admission, we will tailor a treatment program to your specific needs and ensure that you have as comfortable a detox as possible.

 Residential addiction treatment is the initial step-down from medical detox.
 While detox focuses on the body’s physical dependence on drugs or alcohol, our residential treatment program goes one step further.
 Our inpatient program is designed to look at addiction as a problem with many parts and find solutions for each of them so that long-term sobriety can be achieved.

 We offer treatment for people who struggle with addiction to substances such as:

 Prolonged abuse of alcohol and drugs leads to significant changes in your mind and body.
 Your brain adapts to the presence of these substances and compensates by altering the delicate balance of neurotransmitters – your brain’s internal messaging system – related to pleasure, pain, reward, and mood.

 At the same time, your internal organs work overtime to process the toxic chemicals and your musculoskeletal system responds to the changes in your brain chemistry, sending your entire system out of balance.
 Over time your body creates a new normal, dominated by the presence of your drug of choice.